 The 12 Best San Francisco Food Photographers

 Tourists flock to San Francisco for its scenic views, the iconic Golden Gate Bridge, bustling nightlife, and incredible food.
-With a wealth of fine wine and seafood readily available, Bay Area chefs are creating some of the world’s most luxurious meals –– and San Francisco food photographers are there to give us all a sneak peak into the peninsula’s world of culinary creativity.
+With a wealth of fine wine and seafood readily available, Bay Area chefs are creating some of the world’s most luxurious meals –– and San Francisco food photographers, as well as other Bay Area shutterbugs, are there to give us all a sneak peak into the peninsula’s world of culinary creativity.

 With the precision of product photography and the soulfulness of lifestyle food photography, Annabelle Breakey captures the experience of fine dining in San Francisco.
 Whether it’s a hot skillet of eggs and hashbrowns shot in natural light against a rustic background, or a table of intricate desserts perfectly arranged in studio lighting –– Breakey gives everything she shoots her utmost attention.
 Since her start at the Academy of Art University in 1990, the pug-loving photographer has moved on to shoot for such brands as McDonald’s, Annie’s, Williams-Sonoma, Beringer, Lays, and Taco Bell, to name a few.

 As a former photojournalist and a leading San Francisco food photographer, Nader Khouri has a unique talent for encompassing the experience of food and drink in his work.
 His love of overhead shots, abstractly arranged side dishes, and elaborate place settings brings a messy, familial authenticity to his images.
 Khouri’s approach is inspired by a passion for healthy eating and living –– a quality that has caught the attention of brands like Whole Foods and Fiji Water.